ianxm/tracker/README.markdown

 note: logs, like all reports, can be constrained using date ranges.

-this is a log of all 'watchedtv' occurrences.  by default, logs group occurrences by day, but they can also be grouped in larger intervals.
+this is a log where each entry lists the totals for that week.  so, on the week of the 12th, you spent 12 hours watching tv.  you should pare that back.  in addition to `-week`, tracker provides `-month`, `-year`, and `-full`, which combines all data into a single entry.

     > tracker log watchedtv -week
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 8
       2012-02-12: 12

-this is a log where each entry lists the totals for that week.  so, on the week of the 12th, you spent 12 hours watching tv.  you should pare that back.  in addition to `-week`, tracker provides `-month`, `-year`, and `-full`, which combines all data into a single entry.

-in the last example, the values reported were sums of the metric values.  that's the default, but tracker can also provide counts of
+in the above example, the values reported were sums of the metric values.  that's the default, but tracker can also provide counts of
 occurrences: